WalletConnect/walletconnect-docs/introduction.md

 So we are left with 3 interactions with WalletConnect

 1. Session Creation
 2. Getting Accounts
 3. Signing Requests

 ### Session Creation

 In order to create a session, a Dapp must know beforehand the Bridge URL, which you setup your own by following the [Setting up a Bridge server](introduction.md) tutorial.
 Now that you have a Bridge URL, the session creation works as follow:

 1. Desktop Dapp requests Bridge server to create a session ID
-2. Desktop Dapp generates a ephemeral shared Key
+2. Desktop Dapp generates a ephemeral symmetric Key
 3. Desktop Dapp shares session data using a QR code
 4. Mobile Wallet scans the QR code to obtain session data

 ### Getting Accounts

 At this point, the Desktop Dapp and Mobile Wallet now have both the session data necessary to communicate with each other.
 Thus we can proceed with the first fundamental interaction, Getting Accounts:

-1. Mobile Wallet encrypts the user’s accounts with the shared key
+1. Mobile Wallet encrypts the user’s accounts with the symmetric key
 2. Mobile Wallet sends it to the Bridge server using the session ID
 3. Desktop Dapp listens to this change and fetches encrypted Accounts
-4. Desktop Dapp decrypts the user’s accounts with shared Key
+4. Desktop Dapp decrypts the user’s accounts with symmetric Key

 ### Signing Requests

 The Dapp can now display information to the user based on their accounts.
 Eventually when required the Dapp will ask the user to sign a transaction or a message, which brings us to the second interaction: Signing Requests:

-1. Desktop Dapp encrypts data into a signing request with shared ey
+1. Desktop Dapp encrypts data into a signing request with symmetric ey
 2. Desktop Dapp sends the signing request to the Bridge using the session ID
 3. Bridge server triggers push notification by the Push server
 4. Mobile Wallet fetches signing request data from the Bridge server
-5. Mobile Wallet decrypts signing request with shared key
+5. Mobile Wallet decrypts signing request with symmetric key
 6. Mobile Wallet displays signing request to the User to be signed or not
 7. Mobile Wallet shares the user’s response of the signing request, which is either approved \(with transaction id or signed messaged\) or rejected

 ## Best Practices

 Some best practices for presenting and handling WalletConnect Interactions are:

-* Display a button for the user to choose type of Wallet whishes to use to connect to your Dapp
+- Display a button for the user to choose type of Wallet whishes to use to connect to your Dapp
-* Provide a QR code instantly to allow a seamless session creation
+- Provide a QR code instantly to allow a seamless session creation
-* Have an advanced menu or setting available to select a different bridge
+- Have an advanced menu or setting available to select a different bridge
-* Display on the Wallet, information about the session including Dapp details, bride URL and accounts being shared
+- Display on the Wallet, information about the session including Dapp details, bride URL and accounts being symmetric
-* Notify the user when the accounts were succesfully shared on both ends
+- Notify the user when the accounts were succesfully symmetric on both ends
-* Prompt the user to check their mobile for a signing request
+- Prompt the user to check their mobile for a signing request
-* Incentivise verifying critical parameters of the signing request
+- Incentivise verifying critical parameters of the signing request
-* Emphasise when the signing request involves an ether transaction or any transfer of assets
+- Emphasise when the signing request involves an ether transaction or any transfer of assets